 I know you do a lot of amazing work for some of the local charities and I also want to talk about the swim event that you’ve organized.
 And tell me a little bit about what the swim is about and how it was it came to be.

-Well, I’m back in Oh is around 1999, a lady at the MS Society of Victoria as it was known then started a scholarship program called the Gulf gold scholarships and she had funding.
-She raised money the first year $10,000 and then the second year she had funding given to her of $10,000 so she gave out five $2,000 scholarships for people living with Ms just to follow a dream and the third year She had no funding.
+Well, I’m back in Oh around 1999, a lady at the MS Society of Victoria as it was known then started a scholarship program called the Gulf gold scholarships and she had funding.
+She raised money in the first year $10,000 and then in the second year she had funding given to her of $10,000 so she gave out five $2,000 scholarships for people living with Ms just to follow a dream and in the third year She had no funding.

 So I was pretty good friends with her.
 And she said, Oh, we got to figure out how to raise this money.
 And we approached some corporates and got turned down and, and I said, Well, you know what I can raise, I could probably raise $2,000 for the sports scholarship by doing a swim.
 So I talked to my club, my Swim Club at the time.

 And the President said, Well, why don’t we just invite other people to put teams in and let’s see if, you know, we can do this.
 And so I contacted the city of the era because we swam at the Fitzroy pool, and asked them if they would donate a few lines for 24 hours and stuff it and you know, do it for free?